Stackclash/5e-vault/Example.md

 It will display 2 input menus.
 The first is to select the NPC to add a relationship with and the second is to select the type of relationship.
 Adding a relationship also adds the opposite relationship to the NPC you create the relationship with.
 And removing the relationship also removes it from the associated NPC. ie. You add a relationship on Bob to denote he is the son of Fred.
 Fred will get the relationship of father to Bob.
 This configuration is handled in the `Add Relationship` template.
+The template also looks at the `sex` frontmatter of the connected NPC.
+If it doesn't exist it'll ask you to clarify which one to use. ie. Fred being either father or mother of Bob

 ## Relationships
 `BUTTON[add-relationship,remove-relationship]`